 These are meetings you have with your named nurse/key worker or maybe another professional.
 You may discuss a range of things such as your progress, concerns, making plans for the future or developing a Wellness Recovery Action Plan (WRAP).
-Sometimes you will meet one to one with professionals like occupational therapist or "We have meetings with the staff and make good plans that help me work towards living in the community "

-psychologists for specific therapy sessions.
+Sometimes you will meet one to one with professionals like occupational therapist or psychologists for specific therapy sessions.
 All this will be agreed with you and written down in your care plan so everyone including yourself knows what the aims of these sessions are.